This is when a character who was computer-controlled (as an NPC

 - DLC packs for Scott Pilgrim added Knives Chau and Wallace Wells as playable characters.

 - New Super Mario Bros.
-U had a villain named Nabbit who would occasionally show up for a special challenge.
+U introduced villain named Nabbit who would occasionally show up for a special challenge.
 In the DLC New Super Luigi U, he becomes playable - though he can't collect power-ups, he is utterly immune to enemies.

 - After years of lamenting the sorry state of modern video games and boasting of his trained-on-the-good-old-hard-games skills in the Donkey Kong Country series, Cranky Kong finally gets to put his money where his mouth is in Donkey Kong Country: Tropical Freeze .